 How does it work?

-- The sales rep. would arrive at the customer’s house and lay a marker on the ground where the customers planned to have the swimming-pool installed.
+- The sales rep. would arrive at the customer’s house and lay a marker on the ground where the customer planned to have the swimming pool installed.

 - Run the app on a tablet

 - Point the camera to the marker